ViRb3/pi-encrypted-boot-ssh/README.md

 # Raspberry Pi Encrypted Boot with SSH

+> [!IMPORTANT]
-> ⚠️ This guide is only tested on the [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) with [Raspberry Pi OS Lite 64-bit 2023-12-11](https://www.raspberrypi.com/software/operating-systems/). \
+> This guide is only tested on the [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) with [Raspberry Pi OS Lite 64-bit 2025-12-04](https://www.raspberrypi.com/software/operating-systems/).
 > Other platforms and distributions may work, but there may be unexpected issues or side effects.

 ## Introduction